Vision:

 At BEPS, our whole school Inquiry Investigations approach provides opportunities for students to explore and engage in worldly concepts through hands-on, skills based learning, promoting problem solving, innovative thinking and development of 21st Century skills.

-Teachers facilitate learning guided by student prior knowledge, questions and interests to develop global connections and scaffold the core competencies needed to thrive in an ever-changing world.
+Teachers facilitate learning guided by students’ prior knowledge, questions and interests to develop global connections and scaffold the core competencies needed to thrive in an ever-changing world.

 Victorian Curriculum:

-In Inquiry Investigations learning students engage in learning in a range of curriculum areas as seen here.
-Not only do we, at BEPS, focus on these curriculum learning areas but also provide teaching and learning in the Capabilities such as Personal and social learning.
+In Inquiry Investigations, students engage in learning a range of curriculum areas as part of the new Victorian Curriculum.
+Not only do we, at BEPS, focus on these curriculum learning areas but also provide teaching and learning in the Capabilities such as Personal and Social, Ethical, Intercultural, Critical and Creative Thinking.
+Learning in Inquiry Investigations incorporates the following areas:

 - History